-Photo above shows Bryan Baker with the beginning of a 'Kitchen Garden' demo
+Photo above shows our Founder, the late Bryan Baker with the beginning of a 'Kitchen Garden' demo

 Brief Biography: Bryan Edward and Edeltraud (Anja) Baker

-His life-long involvement with horticulture, agriculture on farms in the Copperbelt (Zambia), Rusape (Zimbabwe) and Gidgegannup, Western Australia was of great benefit to the people and Oscar projects .
+His life-long involvement with horticulture and farming in Zambia, Zimbabwe and Western Australia was of great benefit to the people and Oscar projects .

 He was an active member of the Naturalist Society of Central Africa and participated in cataloging botanical biodiversity in different parts of the country.
 In former Rhodesia, now Zimbabwe, he was granted a permit to collect and grow protected and endangered indigenous plants and was occasionally called into Harare Botanical Garden for consultation on identification of plants and other issues.